 Heat pumps are simply refrigerators in reverse.

-Instead of taking the heat away from the fridge or freezer to keep the contents cool, a heat pump extracts heat from the air or ground outside to heat a building or hot water in the cold weather and acts as air conditioning in the summer.
+Instead of taking the heat away from the fridge or freezer to keep the contents cool, a heat pump extracts heat from the air or ground outside.
+It then can heat a building or hot water in the cold weather and acts as air conditioning in the summer.

 How much do heat pumps cost?